Spatial Association Between Near-Misses and Accident Blackspots in Sydney, Australia: A Getis-Ord $G_i^*$ Analysis: Methodology

 To facilitate our area-based analysis, a uniform 400m\,x\,400m grid was established across the study region (Projected CRS: EPSG:32756), resulting in \num{38824} cells.
-The size of the grid has been selected after conducting a sensitivity analysis of the best grid size to provide granular view into risky manoeuvres occurring even across smaller secondary roads/nieghbourhood alleys.
+The size of the grid has been selected after conducting a sensitivity analysis of the best grid size to provide granular view into risky maneuvers.
 Data of the reported crashes and High-G events were spatially aggregated onto this grid, yielding cell-level counts for each variable (\textit{crash\_count}, \textit{highg\_count}).
 These aggregated counts formed the primary input for the spatial statistical analyses described below.
-Point-based POI data was processed separately for subsequent feature generation (see \ref{subsec:poi_characterization}).